lhalam/EcoMap/README.md

 <h1>Ecomap project (by LV-164.UI)</h1>
 <h2>About this project</h2>
 <h2>Dependencies</h2>
-<p>We're assumming that yuo're using bash & you already have installed such packages: </p>
+<p>We're assumming that you're using bash & you already have installed such packages: </p>
 <ul>
     <li>python 2.7.6</li>
     <li>mysql 5.6</li>